-Any administrator or confidential employee who fully retires under the PSERS system may opt to continue medical, dental, and vision benefit coverages until age 65.
+Any administrator or confidential employee who fully retires under the PSERS system may opt to continue medical, dental, and vision benefit coverages until the employee reaches Medicare eligibility.
 The School District pays the premium for these benefits; however, the retiree must reimburse the School District as follows:

-Premium Sharing: The member, spouse, and dependents each pay 12.5% of the premiums for medical, prescription drug, dental, and vision until the member reaches age 65.
-Upon the member reaching age 65, he or she may elect Medicare supplement coverage by paying the full premium, and dental coverage for the family by paying the full premium.
-Upon the spouse reaching age 65, he or she may elect Medicare supplement coverage by paying the full premium, or remain on the group plan at the same subsidy level provided that the School District retiree is still under age 65.
+Premium Sharing: The member, spouse, and dependents each pay 13% of the premiums for medical, prescription drug, dental, and vision until the member reaches Medicare eligibility.
+Upon the member reaching Medicare eligibility, he or she may elect Medicare supplement coverage by paying the full premium, and dental coverage for the family by paying the full premium.
+Upon the spouse reaching Medicare eligibility, he or she may elect Medicare supplement coverage by paying the full premium or remain on the group plan at the same subsidy level provided that the School District retiree is not eligible for Medicare.

-In addition, for administrative employees, the School District will pay the full premium for a life insurance policy on the member's life only for an amount of up to 3 times salary at retirement until the member reaches age 65 and \$10,000 afterwards.
+In addition, for administrative employees, the School District will pay the full premium for a life insurance policy on the member's life only for an amount of up to 3 times salary at retirement until the member reaches Medicare eligibility and \$10,000 afterwards.
 The School District also provides retired confidential employees an individual life insurance policy of \$10,000 entirely at the School District's expense.